isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``libreload`` Command
 -------------------------

+This command is now deprecated and will be removed in future Kea versions.

 The ``libreload`` command first unloads and then loads all currently loaded hook libraries.
 This is primarily intended to allow one or more hook libraries to be replaced with newer versions, without requiring Kea